On some waters (like my local lake), I get checked by the local sheriff every single time I go out.

-On some bodies of water (like my local lake) I get checked by the local sheriff every single time I go out on the water.
-Every time.
-They are always there.
 On other lakes I go to, I’ve never seen law enforcement presence.
-Whether or not you’re likely to get checked for safety equipment is not the issue, however.
+But whether or not you’re likely to get checked for safety equipment is not the issue.
 It’s a matter of safety.

-As captain of your toon, you are responsible for making sure everyone makes it back to the dock with all their limbs and head still attached.
+As your ‘toon’s captain, you’re responsible for making sure everyone makes it back to the dock with all their limbs and head still attached.
 Boating safety is a group of habits.
-You can get away with not practicing one or two of those habits for 10 or 20 or 30 years of boating, but at some point if you haven’t developed the safety habit there is sure to be regret and injury.
+You can get away with not practicing one or two of those habits for 10 or 20 or 30 years of boating, but at some point if you haven’t developed the safety habit there’s sure to be regret and injury.

-For example, I see boaters out on the water every single time I go out without a PFD.
+For example, I see boaters out on the water every single time I go out without a PFD or even a life preserver.
 Are they likely to die on that trip?
 Heck no. Pontoon boats are extremely safe.
-But we’ve all heard of the one random freak accident that occurred and someone was knocked unconscious and thrown out of the boat–and drowned because they didn’t have the habit of putting on a PFD.
+But we’ve all heard of the one random freak accident that occurred and someone was knocked unconscious and thrown out of the boat—and drowned because they didn’t have the habit of putting on a PFD.

-Having the proper safety equipment on board every time you go out is a habit that you have to ingrain in yourself so that when an emergency happens, you’ll be ready.
+Having the proper boat safety equipment (and even a boat emergency kit) on board every time you go out is a habit you have to ingrain in yourself so that when an emergency happens, you’ll be ready.

 Generally Required Safety Equipment